ivo-/navx/README.md

 data structure, without all the error-prone, boilerplate code along the way.
 In `Navix` you describe the path your want to manipulate using `navigators` and then use this path to select or transform navigated data.
-This approach results in simple, fast and elegant code even for arbitrary nested data structures.
+This approach results in simple, fast and elegant code for arbitrary nested data structures.

-`Navix` doesn't provide some tricky DSL, just data.
+`Navix` doesn't provide some tricky DSL, everything is just data.
 Navigators are first-class objects that are grouped in array and then composed together.

 ### What to expect from using Navix

 - It really shines the more complex the example gets.
-- It is single thing you can learn and use for both data selection and transformation.
+- It is single tool you can learn and use for both data selection and transformation.
 - It initally feels unnatural, but when you grok it, you will wonder how you've ever lived without it.